-Like I said, we were smack dab in the middle of debt payoff and a new microwave wasn’t a big concern of our.
-On top of that, all of our current appliances were white.
-We knew that when the time came we would want to upgrade to stainless steel.
+When our microwave went out, we were smack dab in the middle of debt payoff and a new microwave wasn’t a big concern of ours.

 After deciding we should probably put a microwave back in our house we decided we would just upgrade the microwave to a stainless steel one even though it would mismatch all the other appliances.

-Sure this goes against everything Tom’s OCD tells him to be, but hey, we live on the edge.
+Sure this goes against everything my husband, Tom’s OCD tells him to do, but hey, we like to live life on the edge.